 Solid skinned predators with unique character will give you tireless games to enjoy.
 If you have tried European seabass, striped bass, or snook, you will love this fish with no doubt.

-Defending champion of 2011-2014 continues to be invincible with nearly 3 times more viewership than seaperch in the 2nd place!
-Crown jewel of Japan stays unchallenged to her popularity, perhaps we should call this fish Her Majesty.
+Defending champion of 2011-2015 proves again to be invincible with nearly 4 times more viewership than seaperch in the 2nd place!
+Crown jewel of Japan stays unchallenged and Her Majesty’s rein continues.

 No matter what you fish or what you do.
 You will agree with the beauty of this East Asian salmon.
 Landlocked cherry salmon gives you joyful time of fly selection and presentation.
 Sea run cherry salmon gives you fight which you won’t forget.
 Experience the beauty of this fish is what you are obliged to do as fly angler in Japan.

 Following fishes are potentials for 2017 round.

 #20: Chum Salmon (new)

 #15: Japanese Amberjack (14->15)

 #12: Marbled Rockfish (16->12)